0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 In the upstream LibraDiem code, accounts are not created permissionlessly.
 It starts with a Diem Association Account, which later add Virtual Asset Service Providers (such an exchange), which later create user accounts.
 So all of this had to be replaced (the code remains in our code base for reference, but is inactivated).
-Instead, there are only two types of accounts on 0L: end\-user accounts (the typical account), and Validator Accounts (who own and operate nodes).
+Instead, there are only two types of accounts on 0L: end-user accounts (the typical account), and Validator Accounts (who own and operate nodes).

-End user accounts can be created by anyone that already has an account, as is typical with any account\-based blockchain.
-Like in Ethereum, you can create keys for an account offline, but the account does not exist until someone already on\-chain sends you at least one coin.
+End user accounts can be created by anyone that already has an account, as is typical with any account-based blockchain.
+Like in Ethereum, you can create keys for an account offline, but the account does not exist until someone already on-chain sends you at least one coin.

-Similarly for Validator accounts, an account needs to be created by another pre\-existing Validator account.
+Similarly for Validator accounts, an account needs to be created by another pre-existing Validator account.
 There are some game theoretical considerations here which are discussed in the Rulebook.
-In short, unlike industry practice where the group of validators have to vote on admission of a new member, in 0L any validator can onboard another, but they are rate\-limited from onboarded too many.
+In short, unlike industry practice where the group of validators have to vote on admission of a new member, in 0L any validator can onboard another, but they are rate-limited from onboarded too many.
 One validator can onboard another every 14 epochs (days).